piARn0/piARnoApp/README.md

 ### Building from sources

-TODO: list all Android studio dependencies and explain the process
+TODO: list all Android studio dependencies and explain the process. not done yet

 1. Clone this repository
 2. Install Android Studio